ChrisCho-H/bitcoin-sdk-js/README.md

     0, // input index to sign
-    'segwit', // default is segwit, you might use legacy if necessary await bitcoin.script.generateTimeLockScript(2542622), // is timelock input? provide script 'secretHex', // is hashlock input? provide secret to unlock );
+    'segwit', // default is segwit, you might use legacy if necessary await bitcoin.script.generateTimeLockScript(2542622), // is timelock input? provide script 'secretHex', // is hashlock input? provide secretHex to unlock );

 // or if input utxo requires multi sig with smart contract(p2wsh or p2sh)